-FIGURE 5.24 Orientational phase diagram of vicinal Pt (001) misoriented toward the [110] direction.
+FIG. 24: Orientational phase diagram of vicinal Pt (001) misoriented toward the [110] direction.
 Single-phase regions are hatched, and two-phase coexistence regions are unhatched.
 Solid lines are boundaries between two phases.
 Dashed lines mark triple points.
-Open circles show misorientation angles measured for a sample miscut by 1.4° toward the [110] direction, while solid circles show tilt angles measured for a sample miscut by 3.0°.
-From Ref.
-[163].
+Open circles show misorientation angles measured for a sample miscut by 1.4° towards the [110] direction, while solid circles show tilt angles measured for a sample miscut by 3.0° .
+From Yoon et al. [1994].

-misoriented than it was at high temperature, with a misorientation that increases as temperature decreases.
-However, they find $\overline{\beta} = 0.49 \pm 0.05$, or $\vartheta = 1.96$, consistent with mean field and inconsistent with $\overline{\beta} = 1/3$ or $\vartheta = 3/2$ of Prokrovsky-Talapov.
+with mean field and inconsistent with $\bar{\beta} = 1/3$ or $\vartheta = 3/2$ of Pokrovsky-Talapov.
 The source of this mean-field exponent is that in this case the (001) orientation is rough above T_6 .
-Hence, in Eqn (5.31) B vanishes, leaving the expansion appropriate to rough orientations.
-Proceeding as before, Eqn (5.35) becomes where the result for $\tilde{f}(\eta)$ is reached by proceeding as before to reach the modification of Eqn (5.35).
-Thus, there is no smooth edge take-off point (no shoreline) in the equivalent of Figure 5.22, and one finds the reported exponent θ near 2.
+Hence, in Eq.
+(28) B vanishes, leaving the expansion appropriate to rough orientations .
+Proceeding as before, Eq.
+(32 becomes where the result for $f(\eta)$ is reached by proceeding as before to reach the modification of Eq.
+(32).
+Thus, there is no smooth edge take-off point (no shoreline) in the equivalent of Fig. 22, and one finds the reported exponent θ near 2.

-$$f_p(p) = f_0 + Dp^2 \Rightarrow \tilde{f}(\eta) = f_0 - \eta^2 / 4D,$$ (5.41)
+$$f_p(p) = f_0 + Dp^2 \Rightarrow \tilde{f}(\eta) = f_0 - \eta^2/4D,$$ (41)

-The effect of reactive and nonreactive gases metal catalysts has long been of interest [211].
+The effect of reactive and nonreactive gases metal catalysts has long been of interest [Flytzani-Stephanopoulos and Schmidt, 1979].
 Various groups investigated adsorbate-induced faceting.
-Walko and Robinson [164] considered the oxygen-induced faceting of Cu(115) into O/Cu(104) facets, using Wulff constructions to explain their observations.
-The researchers found three temperature regimes with qualitatively different faceting processes.
-Szczepkowicz et al. [165] studied the formation of {211} facets by depositing oxygen and paladium on tungsten, both on (111) facets and on soherical crystals.
-While the shape of the facets is different for flat and curved surfaces, the distance between parallel facet edges is comparable, although the area of a typical facet on a curved surface is an order of magnitude greater.
+Walko and Robinson [2001] considered the oxygen-induced faceting of Cu(115) into O/Cu(104) facets, using Wulff constructions to explain their observations.
+They found three temperature regimes with qualitatively different faceting processes.
+Szczepkowicz et al. [2005] studied the formation of {211} facets by depositing oxygen and paladium on tungsten, both on (111) facets and on soherical crystals.
+While the shape of the facets is different for flat and curved surfaces. the distance between parallel facet edges is comparable, although the area of a typical facet on a curved surface is an order of magnitude greater.
 There is considerable information about facet sizes, width of the facet-size distribution, and surface rms roughness.

 For 2D structures on surfaces, edge decoration can change the shape of the islands.
 A well-documented example is Pt on Pt(111).
-As little as 10^{-3} ml of CO produces a 60° rotation of the triangular islands by changing the balance of the edge free energies of the two different kinds of steps forming the island periphery [166].
-Stasevich et al. [167] showed how decoration of single-layer Ag islands on Ag(111) by a single-strand "necklace" of C60 dramatically changes the shape from hexagonal to circular.
+As little as 10^{-3} ML of CO produces a 60° rotation of the triangular islands by change the balance of the edge free energies of the two different kinds of steps forming the island periphery [Kalff et al. 1998].
+Stasevich et al. [2009] showed how decoration of single-layer Ag islands on Ag(111) by a single-strand "necklace" of C60 dramatically changes the shape from hexagonal to circular.
 With lattice-gas modeling combined with STM measurements, they could estimate the strength of C60-Ag and C60-C60 attractions.
-Generalizations to decoration on systems with other symmetries is also discussed [167].
+Generalizations to decoration on systems with other symmetries is also discussed.